joshooaj/Poshover/README.md

-# PoshOver - A PowerShell module for PushOver
+# Poshover - A PowerShell module for Pushover

 There are a couple of existing PowerShell modules on GitHub and PSGallery for this, but truth-be-told the API is relatively easy to wrap in PowerShell so I wanted to write one in a format I'm used to.